 First off, it's impossible to accurately estimate exactly what is involved in building a website.
-Business is unpredictable, if it was predictable, we'd work with the stock market instead of websites, and make a fortune.
-Since it's not predictable, there needs to be some flexibility when estimating a website.
+Business is unpredictable, there needs to be some flexibility when estimating a website.
 A website is based on 3 factors, price, scope, and the time it takes to make it.
 Of those 3 factors, one of them has to be flexible.
 In the example above, the project scope, and the price are fixed, the time it takes to develop is the variable.
 In other words, the client wants exactly Feature A, Feature B, and Feature C, and it has to be done for $xyz.
 This creates 2 problems.
 First, since the scope is fixed, it means the client has to decide exactly what features they want in the beginning of the product.
 If they change their mind and want Feature D too, or that they don't really need Feature C, it's too late, it's already in the contract.
 The other problem is that the time for development is forced to be flexible.
-As an example, let's say the contractor bids the project at $2,500.
-If they're smart, they overcharged, just in case they run over budget, then they won't lose out.
-If they are right, then maybe the project only cost $2,000, in which case the client overpaid, since the contract was for $2,500, the development company keeps the extra.
-What if they were wrong, and it actually cost $3,000?
-Since the contractor committed to $2,500 they'll rush through the end of the project to cut their losses, and the website will be poorly made.
+As an example, let's say the contractor bids the project at $5,000.
+Perhaps they overcharged, just in case they run over budget, then they won't lose out.
+If they are right, then maybe the project only cost $4,000, in which case the client overpaid, since the contract was for $5,000, the development company keeps the extra.
+What if they were wrong, and it actually cost $6,000?
+Since the contractor committed to $5,000 they'll rush through the end of the project to cut their losses, and the website will be poorly made.
 In either case, the customer loses.

 Flexible Price: For this option, the client decides what features they need, we prioritize them just like the flexible scope option.
 Like before, we start working on what's most important first, but this time, we keep going until the client decides they have all the features they need.